From its rolling Flint Hills and wild mustangs to its historic towns along the Chisholm Trail, Kansas honors its cowboy history.

 Land-based activities include equestrian, hiking, and biking trails, which appeared well-groomed and easy to navigate.
 I saw dog parents watching four-legged friends at the 44-acre off-leash area.
 Families ate lunch while admiring stunning lake views at picnic shelters.

-To fully understand how Shawnee was established, tour the inside of an 1878 farmhouse, barn, smokehouse, and chicken coop (live roosters and hens welcome you!).
-The reality of farmstead life becomes apparent when entering the Market Shed, where produce was washed and sorted for the market.
+To fully understand how Shawnee was established, tour the inside of a 1878 farmhouse, barn, smokehouse, and chicken coop (live roosters and hens welcome you!).

 The museum’s annual Bloody Mary Party is a popular fundraiser that uses the working farm’s tomato crop.
 You will want to attend their celebrations.
 Check their